William Caunitz

 After many rewrites, his first novel One Police Plaza came out in 1984.
+The curtain-rod murder that opens his debut novel is based on two actual homicide cases Caunitz worked on.
 It was made into a television film starring Robert Conrad in 1986.
 In 1988 the film got a sequel, The Red Spider.
+His second book Suspects, was adapted into the feature film Homicide, directed by David Mamet.
+His fourth novel Exceptional Clearance was also released as an audiobook on two cassette tapes, and was narrated by Kevin Spacey.

 His novels usually center around one or two police officers that follow detailed police procedures to solve a crime, and he also used some sensational elements of thrillers.
 He did not write with an outline, preferring to let the plot evolve unpredictably as he was writing.

 Caunitz died in 1996 from pulmonary fibrosis His last novel, Chains of Command, was half-completed at the time of his death and finished by Christopher Newman.